Frequently Asked Questions

 Learn how to identify an inauthentic Montessori school.

-Ideally, within the toddler age range (16-32 months old).
+Ideally, within the toddler age range — 16-32 months old.

 Starting Montessori at an early age helps create a strong foundation for your child.
 They're surrounded by the same principles from the time they are toddlers all the way through Elementary school.
-The Montessori program fully supports the child through a period of social, physical & emotional growth.
+The Montessori program fully supports the child through a period of social, physical and emotional growth.

 The Toddler program at Sapientia provides a significant foundation for the Primary program.